yuhonghong66/kkulma.github.io/_posts/2017-08-13-friendships-among-top-r-twitterers.md

     ## 10       Cataranea  4.602496      10
     ## # ... with 20 more rows

-I must say I'm incredibly impressed by these scores: @hpster, THE top R - twitterer managed to obtain a score of over 4.8 out of 5!
-Also, @Physical\_Prep and @TheSmartJokes managed to tie 8th place, which I thought was unlikely to happed, given how granular the score is.
+I must say I'm incredibly impressed by these scores: @hpster, THE top R - twitterer managed to obtain a score of nearly 4.9 out of 5!
+WOW!

 Anyway!
-To add some more depth to my list, I tried to identify those users' gender, to see how many top users are women.
-I had to do it manually (sic!), as the Twitter API's data doesn't provide this, AFAIK.
+To add some more depth to my list, I tried to identify top users' gender, to see how many of them are women.
+I had to do it manually (ekhem!), as the Twitter API's data doesn't provide this, AFAIK.
 Let me know if you spot any mistakes!

 ``` r
 top30_lookup <- r_users_info %>%